vancluever/terraform-provider-acme/README.md

 ## Why a Plugin?

-As documented in the thread in the PR, making use of [`xenolf/lego`][2], while making the task a little less daunting, nontheless created some coupling of the authorization and certificate generation process that (rightfully) did not sit well with the core TF team.
+As documented in the thread in the PR, making use of [`xenolf/lego`][2], while being very helpful in creating this feature, nontheless created some coupling of the authorization and certificate generation process that (rightfully) did not sit well with the core TF team.
 Further to that, as the authorization process allows the use of DNS provdiers that Terraform has support for, the potential to cross provider boundaries exists.

 Hence it was determined that it might not be the best fit for upstream for the time being.